Buholmråsa Lighthouse

-The Buholmråsa Lighthouse (Buholmråsa fyr) is a coastal lighthouse in the municipality of Osen in Trøndelag county, Norway.
+The Buholmråsa Lighthouse (Buholmråsa fyr) is a coastal lighthouse in Osen Municipality in Trøndelag county, Norway.
 The lighthouse is located in the Svesfjorden on the small island Sønnaholmen about 2 km northwest of the village of Seter.
 It was built in 1917 and automated in 1994.
 The Kya Lighthouse lies on a small island in the open ocean about 13.5 km to the northwest of Buholmråsa Lighthouse.
 During World War II, air raids damaged some of the buildings at this station.